 High costs and low returns will fuel nursing home shortage - CBRE

-Estate agent says reduced healthcare expenditure in 2020 likely to focus on primary care facilities
+Estate agent CBRE says reduced healthcare spend in 2020 likely to focus on primary care

 Ireland has an undersupply of nursing home stock and little or no specialist housing specifically designed for the elderly.
 Photograph: iStock

-High construction costs and low returns mean investors are unlikely to put their money into nursing home schemes in the short term, CBRE says.
+High construction costs and low returns mean investors are unlikely to put their money into nursing home schemes in the short term, according to real estate agent CBRE.

-In a report on the Irish healthcare sector, the estate agent is anticipating a slowdown in investment this year despite strong demand, particularly for nursing home places.
+In a report on the Irish healthcare sector, CBRE is anticipating a slowdown in investment this year despite strong demand, particularly for nursing home places.

-It expects around €200 million will be put into the sector in 2020 but that opportunities will “predominantly emanate from consolidation opportunities or in the primary care centre market”, which is at an early stage of development in Ireland.
+It expects about €200 million will be put into the sector in 2020 but that opportunities will “predominantly emanate from consolidation opportunities or in the primary-care centre market”, which is at an early stage of development in Ireland.

 However, it said that “prohibitively” high construction costs, rising wage costs and more stringent regulations were likely to squeeze investment in the sector.